Tanino Gimlet

-Tanino Gimlet (foaled May 4, 1999) is a Japanese retired racehorse by Brian's Time, out of Tanino Crystal.
+Tanino Gimlet (Japanese: タニノギムレット, Hepburn: Tanino Gimuretto; foaled May 4, 1999) is a retired Japanese Thoroughbred racehorse sired by Brian's Time, out of Tanino Crystal.
 He sired many winning horses, including Vodka.

-Life
+Background

 Tanino Gimlet was born in Urakawa, Hokkaido.
-He is a bay, retired stallion by Brian's Time, out of Tanino Crystal.
-Tanino was a racehorse from August 2001 until May 2002, before retiring to become a breeding stud.
+He is a bay stallion with a white blaze sired by Brian's Time, out of Tanino Crystal.
+He was a racehorse from August 2001 until May 2002, before retiring to become a breeding stud.

-To fulfill his breeding life, Tanino was moved to Rex stud on November 30, 2013.
-Since 2014, he has lived a stallion in the same place.

 Racing career

-He debuted at Sapparo racecourse, taking second place.
+He debuted at the Sapporo Racecourse, taking second place.
 Afterwards, some of his other major wins were at the Arlington Cup, and Fuji TV Sho Spring Stakes.
-Tanino at the Tokyo Racecourse also won, with jockey Yutaka Take mounting him.
+Gimlet also won at the Tokyo Racecourse at the Tokyo Yushun (Japanese Derby), with jockey Yutaka Take mounting him.

-In the Tsutsuki Awards, Tanino was once again popularized by 2.6 times the number one, behind fourth place again.
-However, in the race, the front two could not be exchanged but lost to 3 landings.
-Winning was the 15th most popular Norrison who got out of favor.
-In this case, it was often said that it was a clear mountaineering mistake on the rough ride of the fourth place, and the commentator also said that "Tanino Gimlet was running 100 meters extra for only one head."
-The winning time was 1 minute 58 seconds 5 for Tsukiyuki Prize record, Norrison's win worth a million horse tickets.

-However, as soon as the autumn season came, the Kikka Newspaper Cup from the Kobe Newspaper Cup Rotation aimed at the chrysanthemum flower.
-The older classed horses were developed and retired.
-Tanino's retirement ceremony was held at Sapporo racecourse on August 24, 2003.
-He became a breeding stud due to a bowed tendon.